raminazim/raminazim/README.md

-Hey 👋
-My name is Ramin
-I'm a developer who is just coding for fun
-Some of my projects will be posted on GitHub
+Hello I'm Ramin.
+I am a 14 year ood who is learning how to code.
+All my projects will probably end up in a repository.